Blog · Analysis · Last reviewed June 23, 2026

 From Pornography to Platforms

 The European Union is moving in a related direction under the Digital Services Act.
 In July 2025, the European Commission published guidelines on protecting minors and presented a prototype age-verification app.
-The Commission points toward device-based verification, future EU Digital Identity Wallets, and age estimation where lower age thresholds or context-specific risks apply.
+Its age-verification page says the blueprint became feature-ready on April 15, 2026, and is designed to let a user prove, for example, that they are over 18 without sharing exact age or identity with the site.
+The Commission also ties the approach to future EU Digital Identity Wallets and to age estimation where lower age thresholds or context-specific risks apply.

 Australia has gone further at the account level.
 Its social media minimum-age framework puts responsibility on platforms, not children or parents, and threatens penalties for age-restricted social media platforms that fail to take reasonable steps to prevent under-16s from having accounts.
-The eSafety Commissioner tells families that the rules start from December 10, 2025, and that platforms must offer privacy-protective alternatives rather than forcing government ID or accredited Digital ID as the only path.
+The eSafety Commissioner says the law took effect on December 10, 2025, and expects platforms to find existing under-16 accounts, prevent new ones, address workarounds, and correct mistakes.
+Its public guidance also says no one will be forced to use government ID or Australian Government accredited Digital ID to prove age online.

 These regimes are not identical.
 The UK centers risk duties and "highly effective" assurance.
 The EU ties age assurance to DSA minor-protection guidelines and digital-identity architecture.
 Australia creates a minimum-account-age rule for designated social platforms.
-But all three move the same institutional question into the foreground: platforms must become better at sorting people before they let them act.
+The U.S. mixes privacy, state adult-content laws, and constitutional litigation.
+But all four move the same institutional question into the foreground: platforms must become better at sorting people before they let them act.

 What the Machine Must Know